Indianapolis Bankruptcy Attorneys

 It can take care of most other types of debt though, and it could be a great option for you.
 You will no longer have to worry about being called and pursued by creditors, and you can start over with your life.
 For many, it is the perfect way to find a new lease on life.
 However, you will need to think about which of these options is going to be the right choice for you.

 Still, if there are other options available for you to get out of debt that avoid going through bankruptcy, they are still going to be a better option.
 When you file for a bankruptcy, it is going to stay on your record for about a decade, and this is going to affect your credit and your ability to get loans for real estate, vehicle loans, and more.
 Always think carefully and make sure it is your last choice before you file.

 This is the most common type of bankruptcy filed in the United States today.
 If you want to file a Chapter 7 bankruptcy, you will need to meet certain criteria first.
-You need to pass a test that proves that your income is less than the median income for a family of your size in your state.
+You need to pass the means test which proves that your income is less than the median income for a family of your size in your state.
 If you make more than this amount, it means you will have to file a Chapter 13 bankruptcy instead.

 In addition to passing this test, you will also have to receive credit counseling from a credit counseling agency that has been approved through the U.S. Trustee Program’s website.

 When you file Chapter 7, you will find that you are able to keep some types of property that are exempt.
 This will include most of the real estate mortgages, as well as car loans that you might have.
 If you have other assets, they are going to be liquidated and the money is going to go toward paying back the creditors.
 For experienced guidance, reach out to our Indianapolis Chapter 7 lawyers at (317) 743-7958.